Skip to content

 Learning Outside the Classroom

-RVRC has a strong focus on outdoor education based on the foundation of experiential learning, with an emphasis on environmental stewardship.
-This focus is embedded in our academic modules, while also being the foundation for our RVRC experiential learning activities offered beyond the academic curriculum.
-All RVRC students are encouraged to participate in a range of outdoor learning experiences to engage with various causes in order to diversify their learning journey and to become active members of society.
-Thus, we offer our students a range of local and overseas opportunities to learn and participate in.
+RVRC places a strong emphasis on outdoor education, grounded in experiential learning and environmental stewardship.
+This focus is integrated into our academic modules and serves as the foundation for our experiential learning activities beyond the academic curriculum.
+All RVRC students are encouraged to participate in a variety of outdoor learning experiences to engage with diverse causes, enrich their learning journey, and become active members of society.
+Consequently, we offer our students a range of local and overseas opportunities to learn and participate in.

 RVRC Overseas Courses